mondeja/blender-text2sequences/README.md

 ## Usage

-Create a file with a content like:
+Create a `.txt` file and edit it with a content like:

 ```txt
 1 00:01 00:03